 As a result of our current lifestyle, most people do not possess the required physical attributes mentioned above to make the successful transition to “Athlete” or maintain the life of an athlete for the long-term.

 Even if you’ve done quite a bit of training already, if you haven’t made mobility the focus and backbone of your training, I can almost guarantee that you’ll never reach your full athletic potential and most likely become injured along your training journey.
-If you have minimal to no training experience and you think you can just go out and start swimming, biking and running to prepare for your first or next triathlon, I can again almost guarantee you will experience an injury or illness that will derail your training and potentially inhibit your ability to even compete in your big race.

 We’re going to start by teaching you how to do a full mobility assessment on yourself, identify areas of need and how to improve your overall mobility to ensure your longevity as an athlete and maximize your performance potential.

 #3 Are You Applying the Appropriate Training Stress and Recovery?

 Hormesis — the process by which your body responds positively to something up to a certain dose and negatively beyond that dose.
 That “something” can be a drug, supplement, food, but it can also be something like exercise.
 In short, your general health and fitness depends on you staying within certain hormetic zones.

 The main point is that more is not always better.

 As athletes, we need to shift our mindset and let our bodies tell our brains what to do for a change.
 Our brains are very good at executing the mantra of “no pain, no gain!” or “the more training the better!”
 The problem is that your body suffers the brunt of your brains “motivation” and there is a point where your body will tell your brain that enough is enough.